alliwalk/adorama-work/README.md

-# tachyons-for-adorama
+# Tachyons for Page Design

-I recently discovered Tachyons.io, a CSS design system.
+I recently discovered Tachyons.io, a modular CSS design library.
 I used this framework to create a portfolio page to describe the work I did at Adorama a few years ago.
 My goal with the page was to learn more about Tachyons and test how it works as a CSS framework.

 I used the following components, along with header, columns, and styles for typography: